-(2) In-the-Money Options are the difference between the market value of the underlying securities at December 31, 2020 and the exercise price of the option.
-The closing Toronto Stock Exchange share price for the Company's common shares as at December 31, 2020 was C\$1.65 per common share.
+(2) In-the-Money Options are the difference between the market value of the underlying securities at December 31, 2021 and the exercise price of the option.
+The closing Toronto Stock Exchange share price for the Company's common shares as at December 31, 2021 was C\$1.11 per common share.

-- (3) Share Based Awards are in the form of RSU Plan.
-The "2018 RSU Plan" was approved by the shareholders on May 24, 2018, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
-As of December 31, 2020, a total of 4,373,500 RSUs were granted under the 2018 RSU Plan to officers, directors, employees, and consultants, and 1,238,610 were vested and 260,890 were cancelled.
+(3) Share Based Awards are in the form of RSU Plan.
+The "2018 RSU Plan" was approved by the shareholders on May 24, 2018 and unallocated entitlements under the plan were approved on May 27, 2021.
+The maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
+As of December 31, 2021, no RSUs were granted under the 2018 RSU Plan to officers, directors, employees, and consultants, and were 1,330,167 vested and 104,356 were cancelled.
 The value of the RSUs is based on the closing price of the Common Shares on the vesting date.
-The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2020.
-The closing market price on September 20, 2020 was C\$1.41 per common share, the closing market price on August 28, 2020 was C\$1.555 per common share, and the closing market price on August 21, 2020 was C\$1.54 per common share. - $^{(4)}$ The Awards are calculated in Canadian dollars and are converted into US dollars by applying an exchange rate of US\$1.00 = C\$1.3412 which represents the average exchange rate for the year 2020 as quoted by the Bank of Canada.
+The RSUs will vest one-third annually over three years, and the amount above reflects the accrual for unvested share-based awards issued in the current and previous years, as at December 31, 2021.
+The closing market price on August 4, 2021 was C\$1.26 per common share, the closing market price on August 28, 2021 was C\$1.29 per common share, and the closing market price on August 21, 2021 was C\$1.18 per common share.

+(4) The Awards are calculated in Canadian dollars and are converted into US dollars by applying an exchange rate of US1.00 = C1.2537 which represents the average exchange rate for the year 2021 as quoted by the Bank of Canada.